ampproject/amp.dev/pages/content/amp-dev/documentation/courses/advanced-course/appendix.md

 ## What is JSON?

-amp-list, amp-bind and amp-state can read JSON data.
-[JSON](https://www.json.org/) is short for JavaScript Object Notation.
+`<amp-list>`, `<amp-bind>` and `<amp-state>` can read JSON data.
+JSON is short for JavaScript Object Notation.
 It is a "lightweight data-interchange format."
 Even though it is based on a subset of JavaScript, it is language independent, which means that all languages can read and understand it.
 JSON data are represented, usually, in two ways: either as a collection of key (name) and value pairs, or as an ordered list of values (what we know as a list or array).
 The JSON syntax looks usually like this:

 [sourcecode:json]
 {
     "people": {
         "number": 2,
         "names": ["Alice", "Bob"]
+    }
 }
 [/sourcecode]